AnHaiTrinh/moreh-pre-course/docs/part4-debugging-and-profiling.md

 ![`rr` Replay](../assets/part4/4_rr_replay.png)

-4. Observer that the result is the same as the recording
+4. Observe that the result is the same as the recording

 ![`rr` Replay Result](../assets/part4/4_rr_replay_result.png)